deroneriksson/stf4j-test-models/cifar10_saved_model/README.md

-CIFAR-10 SavedModel Information
+# CIFAR-10 SavedModel Information

+This directory contains a TensorFlow CIFAR-10 SavedModel.

-To train a CIFAR-10 model and save as SavedModel.
+To train a new CIFAR-10 model and save as SavedModel.

 ```
 $ pwd